martinpickering64/martinpickering.com/content/posts/series-git/recording-changes.md

     README

-nothing added to commit but untracked files present (use "git add" to track)
+nothing added to commit but untracked files present (use `git add` to track)
 {{</highlight>}}

 You can see that your new README file is untracked, because it's under the "Untracked files"